plclub/plclub-web/blog/2020-05-15-Defunctionalize-the-Continuation.md

 (\y -> k0 (6 + y))
 ```

-In other words, the continuation really consists only of:
+In other words, the continuations actually used by this program really consist
+only of:

-1. the initial continuation `k0` which comes from "outside";
+1. an initial continuation `k0`;
 2. an integer `n` to add to the final result `y`.

-From now on, we will assume that continuations `k` have the form
-`\y -> k0 (n + y)` for some integer `n`.

-Defunctionalization then replaces the continuation by that integer.
-We don't need to also keep the initial continuation `k0` around:
-we can ask for it later, in the `apply` function.
-With that change, it turns out we can drop all references to `k0` and the
-continuation type parameter `r`.
+The continuation `k0` is fixed throughout one top-level invocation of `sum'`,
+so we will treat it as a global constant from the point of view of `sum'`.

+That leaves the integer `n`, which is really the only data needed to describe
+each continuation that occurs during the evaluation of `sum'`.

+*Defunctionalization* replaces continuations by the corresponding integers.
+Skipping some details in the transformation, where we manage to remove any
-Skipping those details, we are left with the following:
+reference to `k0`, we are left with the following:

 ```haskell
 sum_ :: [Int] -> Int -> Int